NAndOr-Labs-Studio/PYNQtorch/README.md

 ## About backend performance

-We know ZYNQ series vary from a series of performance.
-On the typical ZYNQ 7020 (-1 speed), the hardware maxtrix multiplier gives a 22x accelerating rate in average.
+We know ZYNQ series vary in performance.
+On the typical ZYNQ 7020 (-1 speed), the hardware matrix multiplier gives a 22x acceleration rate on average.
 Feel free to explore the performance on different devices.

 ## License